 Version 1.5 has been declared End-Of-Life on 2019, Dec 23rd (released on 2016-12-23).
 With 30 patch releases, we consider this version highly stable.
 We believe that the lower number of patch releases over a similar life-span as 1.4 is an indication of better stability of the initial 1.5.0 release.
 We conclude that the project is delivering on its promise of increasing stability of minor releases.

 Version 1.4 has been declared End-Of-Life on 2017, Sep 15th (released on 2014-09-15).
 With 42 patch releases, we consider this version highly stable.

 Version 1.3 has been declared End-Of-Life on 2015, Dec 23rd (released on 2011-10-11).
 With a total of 48 patch releases since the initial release in October 2011, we consider this version highly stable.

 Although their use is highly discouraged for both security reasons and data stability issues, older versions are still available for download.
 When using LedgerSMB versions 1.2 or earlier, you should to do so in only in a highly restricted network environment.

-It's community policy to provide at least 36 months of community support for every 1.x release series.
+It's project policy to provide at least 24 months of community support for every 1.x release series; note that this policy was updated: releases 1.7 and earlier had 36 months community support.
 As such, there's no community support available for 1.5 or earlier LedgerSMB versions.
 Vendors may be willing to provide support or migration services.

 LedgerSMB began in 2006 as a fork of the popular general ledger software package called SQL-Ledger largely written and maintained by Dieter Simader since 1999.
 Versions 1.2 and earlier are heavily based on SQL-Ledger's code.